-We further evaluated \ap on \rev{a dataset} of \TotalTestBugs~bug reports from \TotalUniqueApps~Android apps, with corresponding ground truth OB, EB, and S2Rs (Section \ref{sec:evaluation}), collected from prior work~\cite{saha2024toward,Chaparro2019}.
-Using our bug report quality model, we compare \ap against the original bug reports, a recent state-of-the-art LLM-based approach, \uts~\cite{acharya2025can}, which generates structured reports from bug summaries, and two LLM baselines that do not use app-specific information as context.
-Our results show that \ap produces more detailed, complete, and accurate S2Rs than the baselines and the original reports (44.1\% to 82.3\% relative improvement) and generates OB and EB descriptions that are more detailed and accurate than the original reports and the LLM baselines (3.8\% to 35.2\% relative improvement). \looseness=-1
+We further evaluated \ap on \TotalTestBugs~bug reports from \TotalUniqueApps~Android apps.
+For these bug reports, we manually constructed ground truth OB, EB, and S2Rs following our quality model.
+We compare \ap against the original bug reports and three LLM-based baselines that do not use app-specific information.
+Our results show that \ap generates more complete, detailed, and accurate S2Rs than the baselines and the original reports, with 44.1\% to 82.3\% relative improvement, and improves OB and EB quality by 3.8\% to 35.2\%. \looseness=-1

-In summary, the paper makes the following contributions: \begin{itemize} \item \ap, an LLM-powered approach that leverages dynamic app analysis, app-related information, and zero-shot, task decomposition prompting to generate detailed, complete, and accurate OB, EB, and S2R descriptions from existing bug reports. \looseness=-1 \item A data-driven evaluation showing the benefits of combining multiple types of specific app information elements to generate high-quality OB, EB, and S2R descriptions. \item An empirical evaluation showing that \ap improves the quality of original bug reports and generates higher-quality reports compared to three state-of-the-art LLM-based baselines. \item A replication package that includes a manually curated dataset of 58 bug reports with high-quality ground truth for OB, EB, and S2Rs, along with \ap\unskip’s source code, documentation, and experimental infrastructure to facilitate the reproduction and validation of our results~\cite{package}, and to support future research.
+In summary, this paper makes the following contributions: \begin{itemize} \item \ap, an LLM-powered bug report enhancement approach that links report information to app-specific execution information to generate accurate, complete, and correct OB, EB, and S2Rs descriptions. \item A data-driven methodology that identifies the specific app information elements needed by \ap's LLM-based reasoning strategy to link report and app execution data and generate high-quality OB, EB, and S2R descriptions. \item An empirical evaluation showing that \ap improves original bug reports, outperforming LLM-based baselines that do not use app-specific information. \item A replication package with a manually curated dataset of 58 bug reports, ground truth OB/EB/S2Rs, code, prompts, documentation, and experimental infrastructure~\cite{package}. \end{itemize}}